-As stress cause physical symptoms in parents, it is also harmful to our children, who will try to cope with the stress around them by reacting emotionally or feeling sick.
+As stress causes physical symptoms in parents, it is also harmful to our children, who will try to cope with the stress around them by reacting emotionally or feeling sick.
 What can we do about it when we’re already too busy?

 Especially in summer, our kids seem to be everywhere at once!
 Both moms and dads can feel the need to wind down along with the children.